 - 1. Bachelor of Science with an elementary education major and an early childhood minor. - 2.
 Bachelor of Science with early childhood education major and a special education minor. - 3.
 Bachelor of Science with an elementary education major and a special education major. - 4.
 Bachelor of Science with an elementary education major and an ESL minor. - 5.
-Bachelor of Science with an elementary education major and a minor in a subject area, for example, art, English, math, music, physical education, science, social science, world language, or a related area, such as information technology or psychology. - 6.
+Bachelor of Science with Reading and Writing minor - 6.
+Bachelor of Science with an elementary education major and a minor in a subject area, for example, art, English, math, music, physical education, science, social science, world language, or a related area, such as information technology or psychology. - 7.
 Bachelor of Science/Arts with specialization in a field or subject area.